temporalio/sdk-java/README.md

     void retryNow();
 }
 ```
+It is recommended to use a single value type argument for workflow methods.
+This way adding new arguments as fields to the value type is a backwards compatible change.

 ## Starting workflow executions

 Given a workflow interface executing a workflow requires initializing a `WorkflowClient` instance, creating